 1. Is Membership of Winchester Photographic Society always open or is there a Waiting List?

 • In order to preserve the friendly and sociable nature of the society, we do have a membership limit.
 This season has proved to be very popular and this limit has already been reached.
 Unfortunately, therefore, the Society is not taking on new members.
 We do operate a waiting list; please contact the Treasurer / Membership Secretary if you wish to be added to this list.
 Visitors are welcome, however, at any of our Tuesday meetings at £5 per session (maximum number of visits: 4).
 Certain premium events are charged at a higher rate; please check here for details.
+Please note that we have a minimum age limit of 16 years of age.
+All young people under the age of 18 must be accompanied by a parent or guardian.

 2. Where and when does the Society meet